Physics-informed neural networks via stochastic Hamiltonian dynamics learning: Abstract

 \section{Abstract}

-Optimal control problems can be solved by first applying the Pontryagin maximum principle, followed by computing a solution of the corresponding unconstrained Hamiltonian dynamical system.
-In this paper, and to achieve a balance between robustness and efficiency, we learn a reduced Hamiltonian of the unconstrained Hamiltonian.
-This reduced Hamiltonian is learned by going backward in time and by minimizing the loss function resulting from application of the Pontryagin maximum principle's conditions.
-The robustness of our learning process is then further improved by progressively learning a posterior distribution of reduced Hamiltonians.
-This leads to a more efficient sampling of the generalized coordinates (position, velocity) of our phase space .
-Our solution framework applies to not only optimal control problems with finite-dimensional phase (state) spaces but also the infinite-dimensional case.
+In this paper, we propose novel learning frameworks to tackle optimal control problems by applying the Pontryagin maximum principle and then solving for a Hamiltonian dynamical system.
+Applying the Pontryagin maximum principle to the original optimal control problem shifts the learning focus to reduced Hamiltonian dynamics and corresponding adjoint variables.
+Then, the reduced Hamiltonian networks can be learned by going backwards in time and then minimizing loss function deduced from the Pontryagin maximum principle's conditions.
+The learning process is further improved by progressively learning a posterior distribution of the reduced Hamiltonians.
+This is achieved through utilizing a variational autoencoder which leads to more effective path exploration process.
+We apply our learning frameworks called NeuralPMP to various control tasks and obtain competitive results. \keywords{Reinforcement learning, Pontryagin maximum principle, Hamiltonian neural network}